vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =type2: NormalExercise
 *** =instructions2
 Get the name, average budget, and average box office take of countries that have made more than 10 films.
-Order by name, and only show the top five.
+Order the result by name.
 *** =solution2
 ```{sql}
 SELECT country, ROUND(AVG(budget)) AS avg_budget, ROUND(AVG(gross)) AS avg_box_office